arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 }
 ```

-### Connecting the Opta to the cloud
+### Connecting the Opta to the Cloud

 It is possible to use the Arduino Opta with the Arduino Cloud.
 To set up the Arduino Opta to the cloud go to the [Arduino Cloud](https://cloud.arduino.cc/).
 For help with how to get started with the cloud, go to our [Getting started with the cloud tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).
 We also have a number of other helpful tutorials for [the Arduino cloud](https://docs.arduino.cc/arduino-cloud/).

 ## Conclusion

-This tutorial went throught the basics of the Arduino Opta.
+This tutorial went through the basics of the Arduino Opta.
 Now you should know how to program the LEDs on the board.
 We also showed how to program the programmable button on the device.
 The analog inputs and the out relays were also covered.
 After going through this tutorial you should be ready to go into the other Opta tutorials and learn more about the device and its features.

 ### Next Steps

 Now that you know the basics of the Arduino Opta it could be a good idea to combine these features with other features on the Opta.
-For example, if you want to add connectivity to your solution, take a look at the [Getting started with connectivty on the Opta tutorial]().
+For example, if you want to add connectivity to your solution, take a look at the [Getting started with connectivity on the Opta tutorial]().
 It is also possible to use the Opta with the LogicLab IDE, for a guide on how to set this up check out our [Setting up the Opta with LogicLab tutorial]().
 For a better view of what LogicLab with Opta can offer take a look at our [LogicLab tutorial]()